project-illium/illium-documentation/docs/developers/concept_review.md

 ![Utxos](/img/utxo.jpg)

-Outputs which have been create but not yet spent are call ― unspent transaction outputs or UTXOs.
+Outputs which have been created but not yet spent are call ― unspent transaction outputs or UTXOs.

 ## Output Commitments